LIHTC Bonds: A Project Manager’s Cheat Sheet

 Bond Purchase Agreement (or Bond Purchase Contract)

 Agreement among the issuer, the underwriter, and the borrower that sets pricing and key terms for the bond sale.
-Typically used in publicly offered transactions; direct bank placements generally do not include a bond purchase agreement, with terms instead documented in the bond documents and related financing agreements.
+Typically used in publicly offered transactions; direct bank placements usually do not include a bond purchase agreement, with terms instead documented in the bond documents and related financing agreements.

 Official Statement